-- (viii) GIA to YS Parmar University.-The State Horticulture and Forestry University has established following research stations in tribal areas:- - (1) Regional Horticultural Research Station Sharbo.-The Regional Horticultural Research Station is located at Sharbo in District Kinnaur which is the pioneer research station of agro-climatic zone IV for research and development of technology in Horticulture and Forestry, vegetable crops, aromatic and medicinal plants for sustainable production in the cold and temperate zone of the state.
+i) Regional Horticultural Research Station Sharbo.-The Regional Horticultural Research Station is located at Sharbo in District Kinnaur which is the pioneer research station of agro-climatic zone IV for research and development of technology in Horticulture and Forestry, vegetable crops, aromatic and medicinal plants for sustainable production in the cold and temperate zone of the state.
 Approximately 8.5 hectare land is under experimental trials at this station.
-Different experiments on various aspects of Horticulture Industry are being conducted in this Station. - (2) Horticulture Research Station Kalpa.-This Research Station is situated at Kalpa in Kinnaur District an elevation of 3000 mtrs.
+Different experiments on various aspects of Horticulture Industry are being conducted in this Station.

+ii) Horticulture Research Station Kalpa.-This Research Station is situated at Kalpa in Kinnaur District an elevation of 3000 mtrs.
 A.M.S.L.
 The major mandate of research at Kalpa is vegetable seed production of Cabbage, Cauliflower, Turnip radish and other vegetables.
-The total area under experimentation at this station is about one hectare. - (3) Horticulture Research Station Tabo.-The research station is situated at Tabo in Spiti Sub-Division of Lahaul and Spiti District about 3350 mts.
+The total area under experimentation at this station is about one hectare.

+iii) Horticulture Research Station Tabo.-The research station is situated at Tabo in Spiti Sub-Division of Lahaul and Spiti District about 3350 mts.
 A.M.S.L.
-Total area of the station is about 8 hectare out of which 4 hectare has been developed for conducting research work on almond, apricot, cherry etc. besides vegetables seed of cabbage, peas potatoes etc. - (ix) Plant Protection Scheme.-Modern Plant protection measures are of prime importance at all the stages of development of commercial horticulture product so that pests and diseases do not act as limiting factor in the fruit production programme.
-The main objectives of the scheme are as follows:-
+Total area of the station is about 8 hectare out of which 4 hectare has been developed for conducting research work on almond, apricot, cherry etc. besides vegetables seed of cabbage, peas potatoes etc.

-- 1. To provide free advisory services for control of pests and diseases. - 2.
-Supply of recommended pesticides through Horticulture extension centres/plant protection centres established in tribal areas on 50% subsidy. - (x) Horticulture Training and Extension.-Training and Extension is an important programme for the transfer of Technology to the farmers for increasing horticulture production and for human resource development and meeting the skilled manpower needs of horticulture industry.
-The main objectives of the scheme are as under:- - 1.
-To organize District/ITDP/Village level training camps for creating awareness amongst farmers about various aspects of horticulture industries. - 2.
-Training of technical personnel/field functionaries of the department of Horticulture. - 3.
-To organize special training courses to educate farmers for skill formation and improvement. - 4.
-To organize study tours and seminars for farmers to acquaint them with the latest development in horticulture industry.
+- 9. Plant Protection Scheme.-Modern Plant protection measures are of prime importance at all the stages of development of commercial horticulture product so that pests and diseases do not act as limiting factor in the fruit production programme.
+Free advisory services for control of pests and diseases and recommended pesticides through Horticulture extension centres/plant protection centres established in tribal areas on 50% subsidy are being provided under this scheme. - 10.
+Horticulture Training and Extension.-Training and Extension is an important programme for the transfer of Technology to the farmers for increasing horticulture production and for human resource development and meeting the skilled manpower needs of horticulture industry.